 Audio Media Guidelines

+If your website has multimedia, provide transcripts for audio content.
 Transcribing audio content is the most common practice for providing information in different formats.
 A full record of speech describing any other relevant audio in the tape (such as music or sound effects) should be included in the transcript.

 Video Media Guidelines